Literary Studies Curriculum

 Two Literature courses, one of which may be a second Reading for Writers course

 *Students may not take an Intermediate Writing Workshop unless they received a grade of B or higher in the Introduction Workshop in the same genre.
 Students who do not receive a B may retake the Introduction Workshop again.
 A minimum grade of C is required for all other courses taken toward the major.
 Students who do not meet the minimum grade requirement to advance through the major and who cannot retake the necessary course must meet with the chair to determine their options.
 (Lang recommends that students who are unable to meet the grade minimums in their workshops consider changing majors or switching to the Literature track in Literary Studies.)
-Also note that nonfiction and journalism courses are interchangeable in terms of genre sequence: for example, a B grade earned in Introduction to Journalism permits a student to advance to intermediate nonfiction.
+Students interested in Journalism are encouraged to consider Journalism + Design.
+Note that upper-level students who substituted writing workshops in journalism for writing workshops in nonfiction in previous years (prior to Fall 2014) will have those substitutions fully honored.
 New School for Public Engagement writing workshops (bachelor's program) do not count toward the five writing courses for Lang Writing.

 **Playwriting, offered in conjunction with The Arts, may be chosen in Writing as a secondary genre only.
 Students may use playwriting toward either The Arts or Literary Studies—Writing concentration.
 If used toward The Arts, all Arts requirements govern, except that all LLSW prerequisites and minimum grade requirements apply for all students.
 If used toward the Literary Studies writing concentration, all Literary Studies requirements apply, including core requirements, and writing concentrators may elect playwriting ONLY as a secondary genre.